Skip to content

 Listed Building Nansidwell

-Meticulous internal renovations included a variety of highly bespoke items of decoration and joinery, including wooden parquet flooring and hand-painted, Japanese silk mural wallpaper.
+Within the manor house itself, meticulous internal renovations included a variety of highly bespoke items of decoration and joinery, including wooden parquet flooring and hand-painted, Japanese silk mural wallpaper.

 Back To Top